valgaze/dashboard/src/components/environment-space-item/README.md

   within the space.
 - `onDoorwayDropped: (space) => any` - A callback that is called when the user drops a doorway onto a space.
+- `onDoorwayDroppedAlreadyInSpace: (doorway) => any` - A vallback that is called when a doorway is dropped into a space that it is already linked to.